-Details: Athletes HAVE to be at the check in ONE HOUR BEFORE their event...
+Details: Athletes HAVE to be at the check in at least ONE HOUR BEFORE their event...
 ALL members of the relay squad must be in attendance for the team's race....
-Athletes MUST notify the coaches of their intended absence by the Wednesday BEFORE a Saturday meet.
+Athletes MUST notify the coaches of their intended absence three days BEFORE a meet.
 Event spots are fixed at that time and NO replacements can be made....

 Sponsors step up to be a part of first ever Raven Invitational

 The 1st Annual Raven Invitational will take place on March 21, 2020 at Alonso’s new 8-lane polyurethane rubber track.

 Entry fees will be $100 per gender, $175 per school, or $25 per individual.

 This meet will be limited to the first 20 teams who submit their checks.
 Payment must be received in order to get an invitation to register on Direct Athletics.

 Make checks payable to: Alonso High School, Attn.
 Raven Invitational.
 Payment will not be accepted at the meet.

 Address: Alonso High School, 8302 Montague Street, Tampa, Fl, 33635

 Contact Info: or call at 813-810-8815 (cell), or

 We want to limit the meet to 20 schools.
 Entrance fee will be $5 per guests, 6 and over.
 Parking will be $2